chilipeppr/workspace-esp32-lua/README.md

           </tr>
       </thead>
       <tbody>
-      <tr><td colspan="2">(No signals defined in this widget/element)</td></tr>
+      <tr><td colspan="2">(No signals defined in this workspace)</td></tr>
       </tbody>
   </table>

 ## Subscribe

-This widget/element subscribes to the following signals.
-These signals are owned by this widget/element.
+This workspace subscribes to the following signals.
+These signals are owned by this workspace.
 Other objects inside the ChiliPeppr environment can publish to these signals via the chilipeppr.publish(signal, data) method.
 To better understand how ChiliPeppr's publish() method works see amplify.js's documentation at http://amplifyjs.com/api/pubsub/

   <table id="com-chilipeppr-elem-pubsubviewer-sub" class="table table-bordered table-striped">